Yandex Cloud

 Note

-You cannot restore a VM backup to a BareMetal server, nor restore a BareMetal server backup to a VM.
+You can restore neither a VM backup to a BareMetal server, nor a BareMetal server backup to a VM.

 To avoid errors when recovering from a backup, start by comparing the parameters of the disks and partitions of the backup against those of the VM or Yandex BareMetal server.
 For more information, see Viewing the parameters of backup disks and partitions.